[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 How to check the correct pronunciation of the aspirated sounds.

-Here is an easy way to check whether you are correctly pronouncing the aspirated sounds.
+Here is an easy way to check whether you correctly pronounce the aspirated sounds.

 It is called the tissue check method.